The Scottish Government

 Scottish Welfare Fund: Contact local council (administered locally)

-Pre-application support: Available through SCVO and local council officers depending on the program
+Pre-application support: Available through SCVO and local council officers depending on the programme

 Overview

 The Scottish Government is Scotland's devolved government, operating since 1999.
-It provides over £1 billion annually to the voluntary sector, making it the single most important funder for Scotland's third sector organizations.
-The government administers numerous grant programs across diverse policy areas including community empowerment, marine conservation, energy efficiency, social care, education, and poverty reduction.
-In February 2025, the Scottish Government announced a landmark Fairer Funding pilot providing £61.7 million in 2025-26 and £63.2 million in 2026-27 through multi-year funding agreements to 45 organizations, marking a strategic shift toward providing greater financial stability to charities.
-Led by the Minister for Public Finance, the government emphasizes clear strategic vision, measurable outcomes, and targeting Scotland's most disadvantaged communities.
+It provides over £1 billion annually to the voluntary sector, making it the single most important funder for Scotland's third sector organisations.
+The government administers numerous grant programmes across diverse policy areas including community empowerment, marine conservation, energy efficiency, social care, education, and poverty reduction.
+In February 2025, the Scottish Government announced a landmark Fairer Funding pilot providing £61.7 million in 2025-26 and £63.2 million in 2026-27 through multi-year funding agreements to 45 organisations, marking a strategic shift towards providing greater financial stability to charities.
+The government emphasises clear strategic vision, measurable outcomes, and targeting Scotland's most disadvantaged communities.

 Funding Priorities